 Nature positive

 The private sector can play a vital role to reverse the current decline in biodiversity and help species and ecosystems move to a full recovery.
-Partnering with the World Business Council for Sustainable Development (WBCSD), Ipieca is exploring how we can support the energy sector to align with the global ambition of achieving nature positive.

 Circular economy